Written by Tenley Haraldson

 How to Get the Burnt Smell out of a Microwave

-Most of the microwave-cleaning methods above will also eliminate the smell, because it’s usually the stuck-on food that’s creating the odors.
-For particularly strong odors, though, try one of these methods:
+Our microwave cleaning hacks above usually eliminate smells (because it’s usually the stuck-on food that’s creating them).
+But for particularly strong odors, you can try one of these natural cleaning hacks:

-- Add a few drops of vanilla extract to the lemon/water method above.
+- Add a few drops of your preferred essential oil to the lemon/water method.